StarBanana/SPELL/README.md

 ## Reproduce Data
 To reproduce the data reported in the paper for exact learning on the family benchmark, run `python alc_benchmark.py <path_to_data set folder>` CELOE, SparCEL, EvoLearner and ALC-SAT will then be run on this data and a file `result_reproduced.csv` will be created within the folder.
 The file contains values for time and accuracy for each tool and data set contained in the folder.
-To reproduce our results on the language fragment, only ALCSAT+ has to be run.
+To reproduce our results on the language fragment, only ALC-SAT+ has to be run.
 This can be achieved with
  `python alc_benchmark_language.py <path_to_data set folder>`.
 Switching between the optimized and the unoptimized version can be done by changing the flags
  `TYPE_ENCODING`and `TREE_TEMPLATES` in the file `fitting_alc.py`.